okayenu/CNN-Clothes/PROGRESS.md

 ## 2025-09-08 3:38 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
 **[Debug]** Verify dev environment: imports, paths, configs for Resize Images to 32x32 for Transfer Learning

+## 2025-09-08 4:28 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
+**[Debug]** Re-test edge cases after latest changes to Resize Images to 32x32 for Transfer Learning